developer-zebra/developer-zebra-site/src/mdmtk/2-0/guide/interface/index.md

 * Zebra Android Device with MX

-	Note: For instructions to install or update MX on your Zebra Android Device, please see the [StageNow 2.3 - Getting Started Documentation](http://techdocs.zebra.com/stagenow/2-3/gettingstarted/).
+	Note: For instructions to install or update MX on your Zebra Android Device, please see the <a href="http://techdocs.zebra.com/stagenow/2-3/gettingstarted/" target="_blank">StageNow 2.3 - Getting Started Documentation</a>

 * Android IDE